-Green Wave walk off nine inning thriller to go to the playoffs - Mississippi's Best Community Newspaper
+Green Wave walk-off nine inning thriller to go to the playoffs - Mississippi's Best Community Newspaper

 The Rebels placed white medical tape on the chain-link screen protecting the dugout to spell out “WIN!”.
 ACCS had a more vocal dugout, as Winston would tell his kids to get up off the bench and cheer on their team.

 A baseball bat was turned into a sniper rifle using a large sonic cup for a scope, a Dasani water bottle as a foregrip, and another water bottle tapped on as a silencer.
 ACCS used it to get walks to get on base, the players said.
-Cotton said the team has been more upbeat since Winston took over.
+Cotten said the team has been more upbeat since Winston took over.
 He said he did not expect to play Cathedral in a nine-inning thriller when the doubleheader started.

-“I knew it was going to be a good game,” Cotton said.
+“I knew it was going to be a good game,” Cotten said.
 “I did not know it was going to last this long.”

 Cathedral plays Hartfield Academy in the first round of the MAIS playoffs at Chester Willis Field on Tuesday afternoon.
 The first pitch is at 6:00 p.m.